shaksternano/borgar/README.md

 # Borgar

-Discord bot that provides fun image editing commands, such as image captioning.
+Discord and Revolt bot that provides fun image editing commands, such as image captioning.
 View the list of commands with `/help`.

 ![Image captioning](images/image_caption_example.png)